hyperledger-iroha/iroha-2-docs/src/guide/configure/modes.md

 - In a _public_ blockchain, anyone should be able to register an account[^1].
-So, in theory, all that you need is a suitable client, a way to generate a private key of a suitable type (`ED25519`), and that's it.
+So, in theory, all that you need is a suitable client, a way to generate a private key for a supported algorithm, and permission policy that accepts the registration.

 - In a _private_ blockchain, you can have _any_ process for setting up an
   account: it could be that the registering instruction has to be submitted